(This is a long post. If you find it helpful, please let me know in the comments!)

 The model that I teach in CBF is guaranteed to work, but I can’t guarantee that everyone who takes it will follow through with the model.
 It’s not complicated but it does require effort.
 I used my formula to build a multi-million dollar business where I’m an absentee owner not involved in the day-to-day decisions.
 I have a formula that works 100% if you follow it, and I’ve been teaching this formula to cleaning business owners for ten years and put it into practice in my own business for close to 25 years.
 I can help you get out of the field and build the size of business that you want.

 So what is CBF or Cleaning Business Fundamentals?
-It’s a 32 hour course where I give you EVERYTHING—all the tools, information, and forms you need, as well as six months of coaching.
-It lasts over 16 weeks and you participate via phone and internet.
+It’s a course where I give you EVERYTHING—all the tools, information, and forms you need, as well as six months of coaching.
+You participate via phone and internet.
 Are you ready to double your tax rebate?
 Invest it in yourself.
 Ask yourself if you’re worth the investment.
 Don’t wait another month or year.
-For a free 30 minute consultation to discuss whether my course is a good fit for you, simply fill out my owner’s survey and I’ll be in touch to set up a time to talk.